nayooooo/SD_GC9A01/README.md

-# USBSD
+# SD_GC9A01

-USBSD which is a USB device for some storage medium by FATFS.
+SD_GC9A01 which is a LCD demo with SD card.

 Just for STM32F103C8T6.